pdickson2/pdickson2.github.io/dorian.md

 This is the map of the Hotspots of the tweet rate by county.

 ## Discussion
-Cumulatively, the results of this lab demonstrate that sharpiegate did have a somewhat noticeable effect on the subjects about which people tweeted during
+Cumulatively, the results of this lab demonstrate that sharpiegate did have a somewhat noticeable effect on the subjects about which people tweeted during the study period.

 Sources: